tanishkamehta000/website-archiver/README.md

   - View any timestamp via in-app viewer.

 - **Extra**
-  - Crawl Map: interactive D3 force map of discovered pages/links per snapshot.
+  - Crawl Map: map of discovered pages/links per snapshot.
   - Delete: remove one snapshot, an entire site, or **ALL** snapshots.